marvijo-code/entelect-2025-Zooscape/.github/chatmodes/AutomatedLogAnalysisTestCreation.chatmode.md

 1.  **Analyze Failure**: Read the `errorMessage` in the test result to understand the exception or failure condition.
 2.  **Fix the Code**: Modify the relevant C# file (e.g., a heuristic in `Bots/StaticHeuro/Heuristics/`).
+> [!TIP]
+> When fixing heuristics, always use configurable weights from `heuristicContext.Weights` instead of hardcoded numbers.
+Add new weight properties to `HeuristicWeights.cs` if needed.
 3.  **Restart the API**: This is the most important step. **Your fix will not be applied until you restart.**
     ```powershell
+    # IMPORTANT: Run this from the project root directory.
     .\start-api.ps1 -Force
     ```
 4.  **Re-run the Test**: Execute the `Invoke-RestMethod` command from Step 4 again.